getpelican/pelican-plugins/filetime_from_git/README.rst

 by git status, no need to manually set in article/page's metadata.
 And operations like copy, move will not affect the generated results.

+If some article or page doesn't like to use git time, set a ``gittime: off`` metadata to disable it.

 Some notes on git
 ~~~~~~~~~~~~~~~~~~